MarkChips/lunar-lists/README.md

 ### The Purpose and Target Audience
 #### Problem Statement
-I find myself to be very busy, so busy that I forget what needs to be done.
+There are many busy people out there with so many tasks on hand that they can't keep up.
+There are also many forgetful people out there who won't remember what needs to be done unless it is written down.

 #### Purpose
-A website which helps users keep track of their daily tasks.
+My website aims to allow users to quickly list all the tasks for a given day and mark each task as completed when finished.

 #### Target Audience
 Someone who wants to better organise their tasks for each day.
 Busy people, forgetful people.
-People with a failing memory like my dad.
+Given the space theme, it will appeal more so to a younger audience.

+#### Personal Target
+To create a django website that facilitates all CRUD features, and looks pleasing to the eye.

 ### User stories
 In total I created 24 user stories and closed 17 of them.
 The rest have been added to the 'Future Features' list.
 I started off by writing out the user stories on a google document.
 I also included the moscow ranking beside each user story.